Tai-Rocha/Forest_Scenarios.github.io/README.md

 - [ ] Histograms for ecoregions (Neotropics, Afrotropics etc..)
 - [ ] Choose of reference map (Maybe [Corpernicus](https://land.copernicus.eu/global/products/lc) ?) and justify.
 - [ ] Set of thresholds and choose the best match with a reference map.
 It's a step that will require carefully studied/references to justify the choice of this threshold ( go on! :female_detective:	)
-- [ ] Histograms for for binay maps and considering ecoregions
+- [ ] Histograms for binay layers derived from treshold and for ecoregions

 ## Preliminary results